Praqma/staci/README.md

   - If you are not using Linux, you probably want to set `provider_type:virtualbox` in `staci.properties`
 - Start `docker`
+- Edit /function/haproxy_setup.f to fit your purpose, or leave the information as is if doing a trial run.
+- Create an A record entry for all the services you intend to run behind the reverse proxy, in /etc/hosts.
+E.g, 54.34.34.126 jenkins.example.com jira.example.com
 - Run `./staci.sh install` to install and start the stack